EcoCommonsAustralia/notebooks/automation/README.md

-## Don't change Roboflow Notebooks list in README.md manually!
+## Don't change EcoCommons Notebooks list in README.md manually!

 1. Add new notebook file `.ipynb` to `notebooks` directory.
 2. Add new entry to `automation/notebooks-table-data.csv` file.